 It is a mystery, why state corrections pharmacies don't compound the drugs, themselves.

-Well known by the euthanasia community, nitrogen gas is a pain free, inexhaustible source for those wishing to take their own lives.
-Oklahoma has already adopted it as an alternate method of execution and I suspect more jurisdictions will.
+Well known by the euthanasia community, nitrogen gas is a pain free, inexhaustible source for those wishing to take their own lives and is the ideal solution for executions (12).
+Oklahoma has already adopted it as an alternate method of execution, as have others.

 1) The earliest public involvement of Reprieve into stopping executions drugs into the US appears to be in Sept/Oct 2009 and, likely, sooner, privately. http://www.reprieve.org.uk/case-study/cases-ed-zagorski/